Detailed Instructions for Using Design Patent Pro (DPP) ProSearch

 8. View Application Documents

-Clicking on the Application Number will bring up a three-panel Application Display.
+Clicking on the Application Number will bring up a two-panel Application Display.
 The left panel displays the Application Documents in PDF format.
-The middle panel can display either comments or thumbnails of the application pages.
 The right panel lists the pages where the highlighted search terms are found in the application documents.

 9. Navigate the Application Display Panels